LaunchCodeEducation/lchs/src/chapters/more-flask/reusing-content.rst

 #.
 Open ``main.py`` in VS Code.
 Add the ``tab_title`` and ``page_title``
    variables to the ``checkbox_form()`` function.
 #.
-Assign string values to the variables, then add them to the
+Assign string values to the variables, then include them in the
    ``render_template()`` function.

    .. sourcecode:: python